 This will need to be reapplied at regular intervals, costing money and time spent on maintenance.
 Even with this extra care, softwoods will still have a shorter service life than oak.

 3. Resistance to Pests

 Oak is famed for its resistance to pest infestation and fungal attack.
-The tannins present in the wood make it unappealing and in many cases actively toxic to many pests.
-While prolonged exposure to damp can lead to damage from dry rot, this is rare and far less common than in softwoods.
+The tannins present in the wood make it unappealing and actively toxic for many pests.

-Oak has a distinct look, with prominent grain structures and a warm, honeyed colour making it an attractive choice for interiors.
-When used outdoors, over time oak develops a silvered, weathered look that fits in perfectly with natural features.
+Oak has a distinct look, with prominent grain structures and a honeyed colour for an attractive choice for interiors.
+When used outdoors, Oak develops a silvered, weathered look over time which fits in perfectly with natural features

-As oak timber ages and dries out, it shrinks radially across the grain leading to splits along the timber.
+As Oak timber ages and dries out, it shrinks across the grain leading to splits along the timber.
 This does no harm and does not reduce the strength of the timbers as the splits do not cross the grain.

 As the oak shrinks the joints pull closer together and tighten around the pegs making the structure more secure over time.
-This gives an aged, rustic look that many owners find attractive.
-If a cleaner, flat look is desired, softwood can be used for interior finishes while retaining the superior strength of the oak frame.
+This achieves an aged, rustic look that many owners find attractive.

 Though qualities between Oak Timber Frame vs Softwood Timber Frame can be discussed, it ultimately comes down to your needs and specifications.